KhiopsML/khiops-doc/docs/learn/coclustering.md

   <figcaption></figcaption>
 </figure>

-Like other algorithms based on the MODL (Minimum Description Length) approach, **co-clustering** involves selecting the most probable model given the data.
+Like other algorithms based on the MODL (Minimum Description Length) approach, **coclustering** involves selecting the most probable model given the data.
-During training, a compromise is made to select the best model.
+During training, a trade-off is made to select the best model.
 On one hand, **overly detailed models** are discarded because they tend to **overfit**, capturing noise rather than significat patterns (right side of the figure above).
 On the other hand, **coarse models** are avoided because they **underfit**, missing important dependencies between variables (left side of the figure above).